4 min read

 The conventional technology diffusion story tells us that consumer and tech-native industries move first, while regulated industries, like healthcare and legal, follow years later, burdened by compliance overhead, liability exposure, and institutional conservatism.
 That pattern held for cloud, for SaaS, for mobile.
 But peculiarly, the AI wave has penetrated the most regulated, complex industries early on.
 More than half of the AmLaw 100 now rely on Harvey for support; the AMA found that 66% of U.S. physicians reported using healthcare AI in 2024, up from 38% in 2023.
 In other words, the technology became too useful for organizational inertia to ignore: law, medicine, and drug development are all language-dense, judgment-heavy, and dependent on synthesizing large quantities of heterogeneous information.

 That inversion isn’t incidental.
-While earlier software could store information and move it around, it clearly couldn’t reason across information; frontier models (today’s most advanced, large-scale, generative AI systems) increasingly can, and to a meaningful degree.
-In this way, the pre-2020 software wave was evolutionary rather than transformative; as useful as software was to organize what scientists produced, software itself could not conduct science.
+While earlier software could store information and move it around, it clearly couldn’t reason across information; frontier models (today’s most capable generative AI systems) increasingly can, and to a meaningful degree.
+The pre-2020 software wave was evolutionary rather than transformative; as useful as software was to organize what scientists produced, software itself could not conduct science.

-Beyond just increased efficiency of compute and inference, the ever-expanding context window (the amount of information a model can hold in working memory in a prompting session) has been instrumental in enabling improvement.
-In late 2023, the best AI models scored 39% on GPQA Diamond, a benchmark of 198 PhD-level multiple-choice questions in biology, chemistry, and physics, where human domain experts score roughly 65%.
-The amount of context they could work with was roughly 300 pages of text.
-As of early 2026, AI outperforms experts in expert-level scientific reasoning, and the context window has expanded to over one million tokens, capable of interpreting more and more data types.
+Beyond increased efficiency of compute and inference, the ever-expanding context window (the amount of information a model can hold in working memory in a prompting session) has been instrumental in enabling improvement.
+In late 2023, the best AI models scored a measly 39% on GPQA Diamond, a benchmark of 198 PhD-level multiple-choice questions in biology, chemistry, and physics, where human domain experts score roughly 65%.
+Context windows hit their ceiling at around just 300 pages of text.
+As of early 2026, AI outperforms experts in expert-level scientific reasoning, and the context window has expanded to over one million tokens, capable of interpreting increasingly multimodal data.
 As any scientist knows, program decisions require triangulating across literature, assay outputs, study reports, protocol amendments, CRO deliverables, meeting notes, regulatory correspondence, and prior internal work, and AI excels at interrogating and synthesizing multimodal data.

 To understand why the AI frontier represents a step-change in technological capability, it helps to understand what came before.